29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/game-analasys/game-analasys.typ

 *Potential Solutions*
 - For both problems, driver care can be applied to avoid SG6 infringement
 - A distance/colour sensor could be used in conjunction with an algorithm to stop manipulating rings once at the possesion limit
-  - Using a coulour sensor could allow for a coulour sorting algorithm to only intake alliance's rings *\<SG7\>*
+  - Using a colour sensor could allow for a colour sorting algorithm to only intake alliance's rings *\<SG7\>*
 - Dont cross the autonomous line during autonomous
   - Robots must not contact or break the plane of the autonomous line#footnote([basically the halfway line]) during autonomous